China’s Anti-Espionage Law: Stay Informed and Take Caution When Traveling

 Regarding Son Jun-ho (Sandong Taishan, photo), a national soccer player who is under arrest and investigation by Chinese public security, the Ministry of Foreign Affairs said on the 22nd, “We are continuing to request a swift and fair investigation from the Chinese authorities.”

-An official from the Ministry of Foreign Affairs met with reporters that day and said, “We are repeatedly checking to see if there are any human rights violations (by the Chinese authorities)” when asked about the progress of the investigation into Son Jun-ho.
+An official from the Ministry of Foreign Affairs met with reporters that day and said, “We are repeatedly checking to see if there are any human rights violations (by the Chinese authorities)” when asked regarding the progress of the investigation into Son Jun-ho.
 However, this official also said, “There is nothing (our government) can get involved in the investigation or trial.”
 On the 12th of last month, Son Jun-ho was arrested at Shanghai Hongqiao Airport on his way back home and was put into criminal detention (temporary arrest) on charges of accepting bribes of non-state officials (non-officials). are receiving It is known that Son Jun-ho is highly likely to be under investigation in relation to a match-fixing case involving former Shandong Taishan coach, but the specific charges have not yet been confirmed.

 Unlike Korea, China does not allow lawyers to inform third parties of specific details related to the investigation, so it is known that it is difficult for the government to grasp the progress of the investigation.